 Instructions

-- Season pork loin with seasoning salt, thyme, and ½ tsp of pepper.
-Wrap and refrigerate for a minimum of 4 hours or overnight.
+- Season pork loin with thyme, salt, and pepper.
+Wrap and refrigerate for a minimum of four hours or overnight.

-- In a pot, combine blueberries, water (if using fresh berries), balsamic vinegar, sugar, ginger powder, chili flakes, salt and ½ tsp pepper.
-Cook over medium heat until the berries begin to break down and let go of their juices and the other ingredients are mixed through.
+- In a pot, combine blueberries, water (if using fresh berries), balsamic vinegar, sugar, ginger powder, chili flakes, salt and 1/2 tsp pepper.
+Cook over medium to medium high heat until the berries begin to break down and let go of their juices and the other ingredients are mixed through.

 - Pour the contents of the pot over the pork loin.

-- Cover and roast for 20 minutes, and then uncover and roast for another 10 minutes (approximately), or until the internal temperature of the pork loin is at 160°F.
+- Cover with foil and roast for 20 minutes.
+Then uncover and roast for another 10 minutes (approximately), or until the internal temperature of the pork loin is at 145°F.

 Notes